 Before you give someone the power to make decisions for you, you should know when the agent you choose will have to do so.
 Unfortunately, many disagreements can arise because people don’t know what rights a power of attorney gives.
-The following typical scenarios may help you decide who to give power of attorney to:

 Please note that Lawrina does not provide any legal services.
 The information on Lawrina’s Site and its downloadable content, including legal articles and templates, shall not be considered legal advice and is not guaranteed to be correct, complete, and up-to-date.
 If you require legal advice on your issue, we recommend you contact a qualified attorney licensed in your state.
 You personally assume full responsibility for any consequences, damages, and costs associated with your use of any content of Lawrina Services available on Lawrina’s Site.